 Any infection that comes between your contacts and your eyes can spread from one surface to the other and harbor bacteria for an extended time.
 If your vision blurs, remove your contacts and call your doctor.
 Any blurred vision without contacts that does not self-correct also requires an office visit.

 Pink Eye or Conjunctivitis

-Keep your eyes healthy all year with yearly exams, so your Orlando ophthalmologist can determine how your eyes appear normally, as opposed to how it is altered during an allergic reaction.
-Call Magruder Laser Vision at 407-843-5665 for an appointment, and read our blog page for information on keeping your eyes healthy all year.
+Keep your eyes healthy all year with yearly exams, so your ophthalmologist can determine how your eyes appear normally, as opposed to how it is altered during an allergic reaction.
+Check out our blog page for information on keeping your eyes healthy all year.